alex-ngv/photos-app/README.md

 ## Development server

-Intiall node modules with `npm install`.
+To install download the soucre files and install node modules with `npm install`.
 Use node version 20.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.